iPsychonaut/Phylogenetic_Pipeline/README.md

 1) Download the command line version it at: http://www.iqtree.org/
 2) Update line 16 in BioPyTreeGen with the path of the IQ-Tree executable

+### GUI DESCRIPTION

+This will load a window where you can toggle between the three (3) search options:
+1) Compile as Folder with ONLY FASTA files in it
+2) Search NCBI for a GENE AND ORGANISM and RETURN MAX RECORDS for compilation *3) Load an already generated alignment for tree generation *NOT IMPLEMENTED YET

 ### FILE DESCRIPTIONS